MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 7. Download `db_backup.zip`.

-8. Restore that data into the DeployR 8.0.5 Administration Console.
+8. Restore that data into the DeployR for Microsoft R Server 2016 Administration Console.

-    1. Log into the DeployR 8.0.5 landing page, `http://<DEPLOYR_SERVER_IP>:8050/deployr/landing`.
+    1. Log into the DeployR for Microsoft R Server 2016 landing page, `http://<DEPLOYR_SERVER_IP>:8050/deployr/landing`.

-    2. From the landing page, open the DeployR 8.0.5 Administration Console.
+    2. From the landing page, open the Administration Console.

     3. In the **Database** tab, click **Restore DeployR Database**.